-Feel free to check the free, in-browser interactive tutorial as Katacoda Thanos Course We will be progressively updating our Katacoda Course with more scenarios.
+Check out the free, in-browser interactive tutorial Killercoda Thanos course.
+We will be progressively updating our Killercoda course with more scenarios.

 Thanos is based on Prometheus.
-With Thanos you use more or less Prometheus features depending on the deployment model, however Prometheus always stays as integral foundation for collecting metrics and alerting using local data.
+With Thanos, Prometheus always remains as an integral foundation for collecting metrics and alerting using local data.

-Thanos bases itself on vanilla Prometheus (v2.2.1+).
-We plan to support all Prometheus version beyond this version.
+Thanos bases itself on vanilla Prometheus.
+We plan to support all Prometheus versions beyond v2.2.1.

-NOTE: It is highly recommended to use Prometheus v2.13+ due to Prometheus remote read improvements.
+NOTE: It is highly recommended to use Prometheus v2.13.0+ due to its remote read improvements.

-Always make sure to run Prometheus as recommended by Prometheus team, so:
+Always make sure to run Prometheus as recommended by the Prometheus team:

 We recommend using Thanos when you need to scale out your Prometheus instance.

-Following the KISS and Unix philosophies, Thanos is made of a set of components with each filling a specific role.
+Following the KISS and Unix philosophies, Thanos is comprised of a set of components where each fulfills a specific role.

-Thanos integrates with existing Prometheus servers through a Sidecar process, which runs on the same machine or in the same pod as the Prometheus server.
+Thanos integrates with existing Prometheus servers as a sidecar process, which runs on the same machine or in the same pod as the Prometheus server.

-The purpose of the Sidecar is to backup Prometheus data into an Object Storage bucket, and give other Thanos components access to the Prometheus metrics via a gRPC API.
+The purpose of Thanos Sidecar is to back up Prometheus’s data into an object storage bucket, and give other Thanos components access to the Prometheus metrics via a gRPC API.

-reload Prometheus endpoint.
+reload endpoint.
 Make sure it’s enabled with the flag

-The following configures the sidecar to write Prometheus’s data into a configured object storage:
+The following configures Sidecar to write Prometheus’s data into a configured object storage bucket:

-thanos sidecar \ --tsdb.path /var/prometheus \ # TSDB data directory of Prometheus --prometheus.url "http://localhost:9090" \ # Be sure that the sidecar can use this url! --objstore.config-file bucket_config.yaml \ # Storage configuration for uploading data
+thanos sidecar \ --tsdb.path /var/prometheus \ # TSDB data directory of Prometheus --prometheus.url "http://localhost:9090" \ # Be sure that Sidecar can use this URL! --objstore.config-file bucket_config.yaml \ # Storage configuration for uploading data

-The format of YAML file depends on the provider you choose.
-Examples of config and up-to-date list of storage types Thanos supports is available here.
+The exact format of the YAML file depends on the provider you choose.
+Configuration examples and an up-to-date list of the storage types that Thanos supports are available here.

-Rolling this out has little to zero impact on the running Prometheus instance.
-It is a good start to ensure you are backing up your data while figuring out the other pieces of Thanos.
+Rolling this out has little to no impact on the running Prometheus instance.
+This allows you to ensure you are backing up your data while figuring out the other pieces of Thanos.

 If you are not interested in backing up any data, the